AndreaCacioppo/HamiltonianReconstructionThesis/README.md

 ## Structure of the code

-The file to execute is named main.py, while the file containing all the tunable parameters is named CustomModules/Parameters.py
+The file to execute is named main.py, while the file containing all the tunable parameters is named CustomModules/Parameters.py (this is the only file to be modified).

 ## Running the tests